Learn about issues with Auto Minify.

 - The feature will deliberately skip minification for JS/CSS files with

 - If your code has fatal syntax errors, Auto Minify may not be able to successfully minify the code — use syntax checkers (such as the ones recommended in this article) on your files to confirm this.

-- We will not minify inline js/css inside your html
+- We will not minify inline JS/CSS inside your HTML.

-cURL to compare the response with and without Cloudflare - use this guide to learn how to do that or you can view the source code in your browser directly.
+cURL to compare the response with and without Cloudflare — refer to Gathering information for troubleshooting sites to learn how to do that or you can view the source code in your browser directly.

 To check the syntax of your HTML / CSS or JS files we recommend using online validators / tools such as the following to look for potential issues: